Registration Opens for 2022 Nebraska Ranch Practicum

 The practicum will be held during eight sessions over the course of three seasons in order to cover the production cycle of livestock and forage resources.
 Participants will have the opportunity to learn about a variety of topics, including the effective use of decision support tools to evaluate management and marketing alternatives, plant identification, range condition and grazing strategies, wildlife management, evaluation of cow body condition scores, and beef cattle production systems.

-The practicum will be held June 7 and 8, July 8, September 1 and 2, and November 4, 2021, and January 12 and 13, 2022.
-Classroom activities will open and close the practicum in North Platte with the remainder of the classes conducted at the university’s Gudmundsen Sandhills Laboratory, a working ranch with education and research facilities, near Whitman.
+The practicum will be held June 6 and 7, July 7, September 7 and 8, and November 3, 2022; and January 10 and 11, 2023.
+Classroom activities will open and close the practicum in North Platte with the remainder of the classes conducted at the University of Nebraska's Gudmundsen Sandhills Laboratory, a working ranch with education and research facilities, near Whitman.

 The practicum can count for college or continuing education credit.